SMByC/AcATaMa/docs/sampling-design.md

 your needs.
 At the moment we have implemented three main sampling designs: simple random, stratified random, and systematic sampling and all are probability sampling designs.
 For example, use simple random for a population without strata.
 Stratified random is commonly employed for sampling within each stratum of the classes of the stratified map.
 And the systematic protocol to have some strata sampled systematically.
-But also we implemented post-stratify methods for simple random and systematic sampling to ensure that samples randomly generated are only on specific strata.
+But also we implemented post-stratification methods for simple random and systematic sampling to ensure that samples randomly generated are only on specific strata.

 ## Simple random sampling